 After the somewhat disappointing Sorcerer, Infocom's Enchanter trilogy ends with a spectacular bang in the name of Spellbreaker.
 This is everything a fantasy adventure should be: well-written, challenging, but satisfying.
 The only downside to the game I can think of is that the ending is a bit too short. |

 Spellbreaker takes place after the events in Sorcerer, the previous game in the trilogy.
 You are now a powerful wizard, the head of the Circle of Enchanters.
-Crisis has befallen the kingdom – even magic itself seems to be failing.
-Spells fail to work or go awry, and the populace is restless.
+Crisis has befallen the kingdom – even magic itself seems to be failing and the populace is restless.
 Needless to say, it is up to you to find out what is going on, and in doing so, you will discover no less than the ultimate conflict between good and evil.